Continuous ministry (New Zealand)

-The Continuous Ministry was the government which dominated New Zealand between the years of 1876 and 1891.
-Excluding interludes between 1877 to 1879 and 1884 to 1887, and often led by Sir Harry Atkinson, the Continuous Ministry oversaw the Abolition of the Provinces, and governed through the period of global economic recession known as the Long Depression.
+The Continuous Ministry was the government that dominated New Zealand from 1876 to 1891, excluding interludes from 1877 to 1879 and 1884 to 1887.
+Often led by Sir Harry Atkinson, the Continuous Ministry oversaw the abolition of the provinces, and governed through the period of global economic recession known as the Long Depression.

-Background
+History

 Sir Harry Atkinson was the leading figure, although Sir John Hall and Sir Frederick Whitaker also served as Premiers, and William Rolleston was also part of the ministry.
-The term derives from William Pember Reeves, who as a Liberal politician emphasised the oligarchical and conservative tendencies of the ministry members, and downplayed as reformers from above Atkinson and Rolleston, even though they advocated some reforms similar to those of the Liberals of the 1890s.
-A later historian, Keith Sinclair, detached the Scarecrow Ministry of 1887–90 as a new government rather than a continuation of the Continuous Ministry, although this ministry was formed by Atkinson.
+The term derives from William Pember Reeves, who as a Liberal politician emphasised the oligarchical and conservative tendencies of the ministry members, and downplayed as "reformers from above" Atkinson and Rolleston, even though they advocated some reforms similar to those of the Liberals of the 1890s.
+A later historian, Keith Sinclair, detached the Scarecrow Ministry of 1887–1890 as a new government rather than a continuation of the Continuous Ministry, although this ministry was formed by Atkinson.
 As formal political parties did not exist at this time, ministries had to be formed by negotiation with individual members, and were liable to be defeated.

 The ministries of the Continuous Ministry were: